lablup/backend.ai/docs/install/install-from-package/install-manager.rst

    $ pip install -U backend.ai-manager==${BACKEND_PKG_VERSION}

-You may need to generate an RPC keypair for the first setup.
+You must generate an RPC keypair for the first-time setup.
 This keypair is used for authentication and encryption in our manager-to-agent RPC connections.
 Even if you don't want to encrypt the RPC channel, you still need to have a keypair.